AdvaithVellanki/Leads-Qualifier-Agent/ReadMe.md

 `cd /path/to/this/folder`

 4. Install Dependencies
-Install all required packages using the requirements.txt file.

-`pip install -r requirements.txt`
+Install all required packages using the requirements.txt file: `pip install -r requirements.txt`

 4. Set Up Local LLM

-Pull the llama3:8b model, which will be used by the agent.

-`ollama pull llama3:8b`
+Pull the llama3:8b model, which will be used by the agent: `ollama pull llama3:8b`

 5. Configure LangSmith
 To visualize the agent's workflow, you can use LangSmith.